nutunjkamdi54-crypto/CodeAlpha_LanguageTranslator/README.md

 # 🌍 AI Language Translator

-## About the Project
+## 📖 About the Project

-This project was developed as part of my CodeAlpha Internship.
+This project was developed as part of my **CodeAlpha Internship**.
 The AI Language Translator helps users translate text from one language to another quickly and easily through a simple and user-friendly interface.

 The goal of this project was to explore Python-based applications and understand how language translation tools work using available translation libraries.

+---

-## Features
+## 🚀 Features

 * Translate text between multiple languages
 * Simple and clean user interface